DillibabuKPSSD/COVID-19-Contact-Tracing-System/README.md

 # COVID-19-Contact-Tracing-System
-The most difficult part in today’s  situation is to trace people who  might have been in contact with a  covid 19 positive patient at any  given point in time.
+The most difficult part of today’s  situation is to trace people who  might have been in contact with a COVID-19 positive patient at any  given point in time.

 We have developed a  comprehensive contact tracing  system that will help authorities to easily track the affected  individual’s journey and those  people who were near him / her  during the same time.